albertorighetti99/Naive-Bayes-Classifier/README.md

 ### Conclusion
 This program reveals to be able to predict in a satisfactory way the both class. <br/>
 Naive Bayes Classifier is now able to classify which is the probability of sentence to belong to an **'ENGLSH'** or to a **'NON ENGLISH'** class. <br/>
-During train phase it learns which common words belong to each class and with test it determines the probability given a set of words (sentence) that this are in one class instead the other.
+During training phase it learns which common words belong to each class and with testing it determines the probability, given a set of words (sentence), that this is in one class instead the other. <br/>